cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

         [[graph]]
             P1 = foo

-When this workflow is started the tasks ``foo.1`` -> ``foo.5`` will be submitted, however, the tasks from ``foo.6`` onwards are said to be "runahead limited" and will not be submitted.
+When this workflow is started the tasks ``foo.1`` through ``foo.5`` will be submitted, but ``foo.6`` (and beyond) are "runahead limited" and will not be submitted until the earliest tasks finish.

-Succeeded and failed tasks are ignored when computing the runahead limit.
-This functionality is controlled by the :cylc:conf:`[scheduling]runahead limit` which can be set to either:

-* A number of consecutive cycles.
-* Or a time interval between the oldest and newest cycles.

-A low runahead limit can prevent Cylc from interleaving cycles, but it will not stall a workflow unless it fails to extend out past a future trigger (see :ref:`InterCyclePointTriggers`).
+A low runahead limit restricts Cylc's ability to run multiple cycle at once, but it will not stall the workflow unless it fails to extend out past a future trigger (see :ref:`InterCyclePointTriggers`).

-A high runahead limit may allow fast tasks that are not constrained by dependencies or clock-triggers to spawn far ahead of the pack, which could have performance implications for the :term:`scheduler` when running very large workflows.
+A high runahead limit allows fast tasks that are not constrained by dependence on other tasks or clock-triggers to spawn many cycles ahead.

-See the :cylc:conf:`[scheduling]runahead limit` configuration for more details.
+:ref:`Internal queues <InternalQueues>` may be needed as well, if this would result in too many tasks submitting at once.

 .. _InternalQueues:

-Limiting Activity With Internal Queues
+Internal Queues
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^

-Large workflows can potentially overwhelm task hosts by submitting too many tasks at once.
-You can prevent this with *internal queues*, which limit the number of tasks that can be active (submitted or running) at the same time.
+Large workflows can potentially overwhelm the system by submitting too many jobs at once.
+Internal queues can prevent this by limiting the number of tasks that can be active (submitted or running) at the same time.

-Internal queues behave in the first-in-first-out (FIFO) manner, i.e. tasks are released from a queue in the same order that they were queued.

-A queue is defined by a *name*; a *limit*, which is the maximum number of active tasks allowed for the queue; and a list of *members*, assigned by task or family name.
+Internal queues are FIFO (first-in-first-out): tasks are released in the same order that they were queued.
+They are configured under :cylc:conf:`[scheduling][queues]` with a *name*; a list of *members* assigned by task or family name; and a *limit*, which is the maximum number of active members allowed.

-Queue configuration is done in the :cylc:conf:`[scheduling][queues]` section.

-By default every task is assigned to the ``default`` queue, which by default has a zero limit (interpreted by cylc as no limit).
+By default every task is assigned to the ``default`` queue, which by default has a zero limit (interpreted by Cylc as no limit).
 To use a single queue for the whole workflow just set the default queue limit:

 .. code-block:: cylc